(1948-)

 Paying to tribute to the westerns of Howard Hawks, especially his masterpiece Rio Bravo, Carpenter next worked on Assault on Precinct 13 (1976).
 The low-budget film is an urban retelling of a traditional western standoff, with a Los Angeles police station coming under siege by gang members.
 Carpenter earned kudos for this gritty thriller with the London Times calling him “a first-rate story-teller.”

-READ More: How to Install Ubuntu on VirtualBox
+READ More: How to Draw a Man

 Commercial Success: ‘Halloween’ and ‘The Thing’